sumitmallick/500-D-Random-Number/README.md

     The application will be accessible at `http://localhost:5000`.

-## API Usage

-Describe how to use your API, including endpoints, request methods, request bodies, and responses.

 ## Testing with cURL

     curl -X POST -H "Content-Type: application/json" -d '{"status": "SUCCESS", "api_response": "This is an random float generator"}' http://localhost:5000/api/generate_random_array